avonholle/avonholle.github.io/_pages/ms2-analyses.md

 ---
 layout: single
-title : analyses for manuscript 2: Infant Growth Trajectories and Lipid Levels in Adolescence: Evidence from a Chilean Infancy Cohort
+title : analyses for manuscript 2 -- Infant Growth Trajectories and Lipid Levels in Adolescence\: Evidence from a Chilean Infancy Cohort
 permalink: /diss/ms2-analyses/
 ---